gschare/schare.space/content/question/index.md

   - **Chapter 12: ["Using Computers: A direction for design"](/assets/question/winograd-ch12.pdf)**
   - Background on phenomenology: Chapter 3: ["Understanding and Being"](/assets/question/winograd-ch3.pdf)
   - Background on biological framing: Chapter 4: ["Cognition as a biological phenomenon"](/assets/question/winograd-ch4.pdf)
+  - Also of potential interest concerning the question of software engineering: [Chapter 7: "Computers and Representation"](/assets/question/winograd-ch7.pdf)

 ## September 29 | Design
 - selections from _Design for the Pluriverse_